dhiltonp/gopdq/README.md

 GoPDQ is a persistent, disk-backed queue written in go.

 Basic properties:
-* fast - try to max out an SSD
+* fast - try to max out an SSD - try with both small bits of data and large
 * lightweight
 * persistent
 * safe